ebzzry/ebzzry.github.io/src/en/flakes.md

 way for me to use Nix on it.
 Soon after, I learned about [nix-darwin](https://github.com/LnL7/nix-darwin/).
 After about an hour of tinkering, I finally got the incantation that would build everything.
-Just like with flakes on NixOS, I got the new set of commads.
+Just like with flakes on NixOS, I got the new set of commands.

 Most, if not all, important Nix commands, have already coalesced into `nix`.
 I went by fine with it for a year.
 Soon after, I decided that it's time to take